Kolossion/ns8-test/README.md

 ## Utilized Technologies
 This project utilizes express and typescript, the boilerplate of which was partially provided by `express-generator-typescript`.
 A good chunk of that code was unnecessary, and thus removed from the project (such as public asset folders and delivering HTML pages).

-The data is handled by a very simple JSON object within the code.
+The data is handled by simple JSON objects within the code.
 This was used due to the availability of libraries (e.g. lodash) that can search through JSON objects relatively easily, as well as to avoid spending a whole bunch of time figuring out and setting up true mock data systems.
 If this were a true production application, that time would naturally be spent to allow developers freedom to mock data while not getting in the way of plugging the application into a database.
+I initially spent a good chunk of time trying to get clever with the JSON data structure and dependency injection, but I was going in circles, so I went with the simple method utilized in the code.

 ## Assumptions, Next Steps, Thoughts, and Further Questions
 1) I did not implement authorization to avoid falling down that rabbit hole, but it's definitely something this API would need.
 Along that same line, user account security would need improvement, considering it's storing the passwords as plaintext.